Single-mode input squeezing and tripartite entanglement in three-mode ponderomotive optomechanics simulations: OMC entanglement device efficacy

 While entanglement generation methods' advantages will vary with system parameters, the maximal overall benefit provided by OM methods to entanglement production only seems slight at first glance.
 This middling benefit to entanglement is seemingly in contrast to the significant increase in the quantum noise (see figure~\ref{fig:sqz_qnoise}).
 The expectation is that the quantum noise drives (or is an indicator of) the optomechanical entanglement.
 Figure~\ref{fig:sqz_qnoise} shows notable quantum variances that are at most two orders of magnitude higher than the unsqueezed input variances \cite{Kahlil2020}, yet the output entanglement seems only weakly boosted.

-The output entanglement could be increasing proportionally to the increase in input quantum noise, but the increase in non-Gaussianity obscures the evidence in our metrics, effectively hiding the entanglement in the non-Gaussian bulk of the optical state.
+The output entanglement could be increasing proportionally to the increase in input quantum noise, but the increase in the number of entangled modes obscures the evidence in our measurements.
 Concurrently, the temperature dependence is greatly lessened.
 This effect was also found to be the case in other publications with squeezed light injection into OMCs \cite{AuBougouffa2020}.
 This is likely due to the squeezing changing the OMO's zero-point fluctuations or temperature, and this effect should be investigated further in the ponderomotive regime.
 Thus, we observe an increase in output entanglement is about six times the entanglement output instead of about 30 times the output (as is the case for the quantum to thermal noise ratio).